 Draft outline for a south Pacific albacore CMM that implements the Management Procedure1

 This proposal is made on behalf of the 6 members of the South Pacific Group (SPG)2.
-The WCPFC South Pacific Albacore roadmap identifies the need for two conservation and management measure (CMM)s: One CMM defines the management procedure (MP; scheduled for 2024) and a second CMM defines the management arrangements to implement that MP (scheduled for 2025).
+The WCPFC South Pacific Albacore roadmap identifies the need for two conservation and management measures (CMM): One CMM defines the management procedure (MP; scheduled for 2024) and a second CMM defines the management arrangements to implement that MP (scheduled for 2025).
 A proposal for the management procedure has been provided for the consideration of WCPFC21 and the SPG would also like to offer some initial thoughts on what might be contained in the management arrangement for implementing that MP.
 This would be a new measure that replaces CMM 2015-02 that we consider to be ineffective and inappropriate as an implementing measure.

 We assume that the MP will produce a total annual catch (TAC) for SPA for the forthcoming three-year period.
 The MP CMM will contain no details of how the TAC will be achieved (allocation, limits etc) but will acknowledge that the management arrangements may include catch, effort and other mechanisms of control.